Mat Salleh Rebellion: Salleh's supporters

-The British North Borneo Chartered Company
+North Borneo Chartered Company

 Changes imposed

-Before the arrival of the British North Borneo Chartered Company, central authority in Sabah was weak.
-Part of it was governed by Brunei and part by the Sulu government.
+Before the arrival of the British North Borneo Chartered Company, central authority in North Borneo was weak.
+Part of it was governed by Brunei and part by Sulu.
 This gave local chiefs and traditional elites relative autonomy to practice influence and power to regulate trade in the area and serve the responsibility of protecting the local inhabitants from excessive exploitation by foreign traders.

-The British arrived during the late 19th century, and their administration (under the London-based British North Borneo Chartered Company) in North Borneo lasted sixty years, between 1881 and 1941.
+The British arrived during the late 19th century, and their administration (under the London-based North Borneo Chartered Company) in North Borneo lasted sixty years, between 1881 and 1941.
 It aimed to transform North Borneo into a producer of various agricultural products, predominantly tobacco.
-Apart from the introduction of cash-crop farming, the Company also imposed new taxation laws and set up administrative centres.
+Apart from the introduction of cash-crop farming, the company also imposed new taxation laws and set up administrative centres.
 Some of the changes brought about by them were: